 NordPass is the newest password manager tool on this list.
 However, it comes from a company that has already proven itself a formidable force in the cybersecurity field, NordVPN.
 The company brings the same simplicity and intuitive operations that made their flagship product so popular to the NordPass password manager, with quick and easy setup and support for all major platforms and browsers.

-It should come as no surprise that this tool also has capabilities that go beyond typical password manager security.
+It should come as no surprise that this tool also has capabilities that go beyond typical password management software security.
 NordPass uses a zero-knowledge setup that encrypts all password data on a device before it ever reaches NordVPN’s servers.
 This means not even the company can access your data.
 It also uses the same advanced XChaCha20 encryption method that’s used by Google applications.

 It also offers a personal information storage feature that secures and encrypts a variety of personal information, such as addresses, phone numbers, credit card information and more, which can be easily accessed when filling out forms.

 The free version of NordPass unfortunately only supports a single device.
 But the premium version is affordable at $2.49 per month.
+Businesses can purchase NordPass for $43 per user per year or through a custom-priced Enterprise tier.

 - Zero-knowledge setup